curv3d/curv/docs/language/Lists.rst

   ``i ..< j by k``
     Same as ``i..j by k`` except that the final element in the sequence is omitted.

-List comprehensions
-  The expressions in a simple list constructor are a special case of *element generators*.
-  An element generator is a phrase that specifies a sequence of zero or more values.
-  You can use iteration, conditionals, and local variables.
-  A list constructor that uses the more general syntax is called a list comprehension.

-  *expression*
-    An expression is an element generator that generates a single value.

-  ``if (condition) element_generator``
-    The element generator is executed if the condition is true.

-  ``if (condition) element_generator1 else element_generator2``
-    A two armed conditional.

-  ``for (pattern in list_expression) element_generator``
-    The element_generator is executed once for each element in the list.
-    At each iteration, the pattern is matched against a list element, and local variables specified by the pattern are bound.

-  ``let definitions in element_generator``
-    Introduce local variable bindings in an element generator.

-  ``(eg1; eg2; eg3; ...)``
-    A sequence of element generators separated by semicolons is a compound element generator.
-Each generator is executed in sequence.

-  ``... list_expression``
-    The spread operator (``...``) evaluates its argument expression, which must be a list, and outputs each element of the list in sequence.

-  For example, ``[for (i in 1..10) i^2]`` yields ``[1,4,9,16,25,36,49,64,81,100]``.

 List Indexing
   ``a[i]``